smof/node-jwt-verifier/README.md

 <b>Usage</b>
 <br/>
 <br/>
-Edit the necessary HMACSharedSecret or RSAPublicKey files for signature verification.
+Edit the SignatureVerifier file to contain either the HMACSharedSecret or RSAPublicKey for signature verification.
 Add any claims to be checked in the claims file as a JSON object.
 <br/>
 To run enter <b>node app.js JWT</b> where JWT is the dot-delimited base64 encoded JWT token.
 <br/>